tjtate/sparkpost-api-documentation/services/webhooks_api.md

 List descriptions of the events, event types, and event fields that could be included in a Webhooks post to your target URL.

-**Note**

-For SparkPost Elite only, an API key is required for authorization.

 + Request

   + Headers
-      Authorization: 14ac5499cfdd2bb2859e4476d2e5b1d2bad079bf
       Accept: application/json

 + Response 200 (application/json)